aileentran/roam/README.md

 Google Maps APIs: Places API, Maps Javascript API, Distance Matrix API

-# Future features
+### Future features

 - Get parking information
-- Alert system customized by the user with accurate departure times - Twilio and Celery
+- Alert system customized by the user with accurate departure times - Twilio and Celery APIs

-# About Creator
-I am an engineer in the Bay Area.
-You can find more information about me at: https://www.linkedin.com/in/aileentran27/

-# Note
+### Note
 This application is currently in Beta Version.
 Even though the passwords are hashed, please do not include sensitive information such as important passwords or addresses.